jgraham0325/land-register-api-docs/docs/_articles/business-rules-version-1-18.md

 | Grant with duration challenge | Immediate PA only |

 * The assessment decision may be changed to grant or refuse on PAs that have a status of 'modification requested' and no change requests awaiting assessment.
+    * Modification requested PAs will not deem as the action is with the promoter.

 * Street Manager will automatically set a record's assessment decision under the following circumstances:
     * Immediate works that are started and completed before an assessment decision has been manually submitted will have the assessment decision of "Granted (auto)".